theprimarybrain/theprimarybrain.github.io/_posts/2023-12-19-New-Years-Toddler-Activities.md

 - art activities
 - music activity

-If you want to grab all the plans and printables in this unit, you can grab them inside my [New Years Toddler School Unit](https://www.teacherspayteachers.com/Product/50-off-48-Hours-New-Years-Toddler-School-Activities-Preschool-Lesson-Plans-10712273?utm_source=PB%20Blog&utm_campaign=New%20Years%20Toddler%20Post):
+If you want to grab all the plans and printables in this unit, you can grab them right here:

 [![NewYearToddlerCover]({{ site.github.url }}/assets/img/product-cover-new-years-toddler-unit.jpg)](https://www.teacherspayteachers.com/Product/50-off-48-Hours-New-Years-Toddler-School-Activities-Preschool-Lesson-Plans-10712273?utm_source=PB%20Blog&utm_campaign=New%20Years%20Toddler%20Post)